 Borja Ignacio Perez Batet is a multisport athlete from Spain who competes internationally.
 He’s competed in the European and World Duathlon Championships, taking the 30-34 age group World title in 2016.

-Borja has also run 10k in an extremely competitive 29:25, and among his results were a win in the San Silvestre Vallecana Amateur in 2017″, a race with 45,000 runners.
+Borja has also run 10k in an extremely competitive 29:25.
+Among his results were a win in the San Silvestre Vallecana Amateur in 2017, a race with 45,000 runners.

 Borja has achieved all his major results as a vegan, having made the change from meat eating in 2009.
 “It felt weird eating meat so I quit it” Borja told Great Vegan Athletes “and reading a lot of things about veganism and animals, I decided to go vegan right away in couple days.”

 It’s something he has committed to, and never eats any animal products, including while he’s travelling.